Adam-Thometz/Art-Buddy/README.md

 #### Time Keeper (under construction)

 This tool is a musical timer that allows users to use samples of varying lengths (15, 30, and 60 seconds) to create a timer and the music plays as the timer counts down.
 Can be used to create full-length songs.
-Good for learning about time or fractions or just as a timer for a break.
+Comes with options to create a 5- or 10-minute timer, which creates random sequences of available samples at the selected length.
+Good for learning about time or just as a timer for a break.

 Samples for Time Keeper were composed by the developer.